 I have seen the above patterns play out and frustration becomes the word of the day, week, month, and year.
 The scarecrow with the smiling face is nothing more than a straw figure masking the grotesque Sammy the Sand Beast seeking whom he may devour and destroy.

 Do you have someone like this in your organization?
 If so, is that person’s behavior dealt with or is it rewarded thereby contributing to the growth of the monster?
 Do you and your supervisors know how to handle Sammy the Sand Beast?
-I can help you with this problem.
-Reach out to me at firstname.lastname@example.org and visit my website at www.impactusleadership.com to learn more.
+I can help you with this problem through our extensive leadership training for supervisors.
+Reach out to me at email@example.com and visit my website at www.impactusleadership.com to learn more.